-12) Now, we are back at the Project Users dialog.
+9) Now, we are back at the Project Users dialog.
 Double click the user name or select it and click OK to move on.

-13) You will now see the main Project Manager workflow dialog.
+10) You will now see the main Project Manager workflow dialog.
 From here, we can access many of the GEOPAK functions which we will use.

-14) Within the project manager dialog, Click on the Remember drop down and toggle on Project and User to set up Project Manager to remember our project and user.
+11) Click on the Remember option to set up Project Manager to remember our Project and User.